bhisaac/5eFP/5eFP-SRD.md

 #### Spellcasting Ability

 Charisma (CHA) is your spellcasting ability for your sorcerer spells,	since	the	power	of	your	magic	relies	on	your	ability	to	project	your	will	into	the	world.
 You use your CHA whenever a spell refers to your spellcasting ability.
-In addition, you use your CHA when setting the saving throw DC for a sorcerer spell you cast and when making an attack roll with one.
+In addition, you use your CHA when setting the DC for a sorcerer spell you cast and when making an attack roll with one.

 **Spell DC** = 10 + CHA